December 14th, 2022 | By: The Startups Team | Tags: Planning

-In other words, your Executive Summary is your business plan’s highlight reel.
+In other words, your Executive Summary is the highlight reel of your business plan.

 Remember, you’re not giving away every last little detail about your company and business opportunity right up front.
 Just enough of the “good parts” to both inform and intrigue your reader to dig in further.

 You do this by presenting a concise, 1-sentence outline of the following information:

 A “big idea” statement that introduces why your company exists, what it does for your customers, and why it matters.

 A brief description of your company’s products or services, with a special emphasis on what makes them unique.

 A quick explanation of the one or two key problems and/or trends your product/service addresses, and how it translates to a big opportunity for your company (and investors).